 Can you get the dining plan for free?
-Through July 7, 2017, Disney is offering free Quick-Service Dining Plans for packages booked at value and moderate resorts and free Plus Dining Plans for packages booked at deluxe resorts for select dates late August – December.
-Availability is limited, but there are some fantastic deals to be had – and food always tastes better if it’s free!
-If you’re interested in this discount, learning about any promotions Disney World offers in the future, or getting a free quote, please email me at email@example.com.
+A certain times of year Disney offers free dining when you book at certain hotels.
+If you’re interested in this discount, or learning about any promotions Disney World offers in the future, or getting a free quote, please email me at [email protected].
 I would be honored to help book your vacation and plan every detail out so that it’s the perfect vacation customized for your family – and my concierge services are always 100% free.
 You won’t pay a penny more than you would booking directly with Disney, but you’ll receive an experienced Disney expert to save you time, stress, and even money!

 Latest posts by Jo (see all)